47degrees/arrow-slides/processed-slides/arrow-meta.md

 [Raquel]

-We created this pull request where we explained how to create compile-time extension interfaces.
+We created this pull request to propose adding compile-time extension interfaces to the language similar to protocol extensions in Swift.

-We wanted to create type classes features in Arrow and we realized that the entire community was heavily dependent to the compiler plugins like serialization, allOpen and Android extensions, all of them companions for the Kotlin compiler.
+We realized that the entire community was heavily dependent to the compiler plugins like serialization, allOpen and Android extensions, all of them companions for the Kotlin compiler.

-However, there wasn't enough documentation about the Kotlin compiler and we wanted to fill that gap for the community.
+However, there wasn't enough documentation about the Kotlin compiler and we wanted to fill that gap for the community.------ reach out the community

 And, at the same time, to make functional programming more ergonomic that is today.

 ---